mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings.md

 The document root is also known as the web root folder.
 MAMP PRO will automatically add an `index.php` file and a MAMP image to this location when Apache is restarted and the folder is empty.

-*  **Server name**
+*  **Name**
-   The Server Name and Port number in combination must be unique within MAMP PRO.
+   The server name and port number in combination must be unique within MAMP PRO.
    The host name may only contain letters and/or numbers, as well as dashes ("-");
    but it may not begin or end with a "-" character.
    Names are not case-sensitive (upper and lower-case letters are not distinguished.)